microsoft/CanvasTools-for-VOTT/README.md

 ### Update background

-Once a background image for tagging task is loaded (or a video element is ready), create a `HTMLCanvasElement`, fill it with the image to be used and pass to the editor as new content source.
+Once the background image for tagging task is loaded (or a video element is ready, or a canvas element), pass it to the editor as a new content source.

 ```js
 let imagePath = "./../images/background-forest-v.jpg";